Hargers/sitelen-pona-ucsur-guide/README.md

 To patch your Discord to correctly render sitelen pona on desktop, we will use the [Vencord client modification](https://vencord.dev/).
 Start by following the installation guide on their website to install it.
 After installing Vencord we need to add a CSS snippet, a small snippet of code that tells Vencord to use Fairfax HD or nasin nanpa when sitelen pona is present.

-First go to go to Settings, then scroll down to "Vencord", click "Themes", then "Online Themes"
+First, go to go to Settings, then scroll down to "Vencord", click "Themes", then "Online Themes"

 Paste this link into the text box: